jeremyevans/quinto/README.md

 Obviously, to have any security at all, you have to host the server using SSL.
 The default app does not do this, you need to put a reverse proxy (e.g. nginx) in front of the app to handle SSL.
+The demo app also does not do this, and should be considered insecure.

 ## Tests